 Flood risk management and drainage provisions are already in force through the County Development Plan and related provisions have been integrated into the LAP.
-In addition, land use zoning contained within the Plan has been informed by the SFRA process and associated delineation of flood risk zones.
+In addition, land use zoning contained within the Draft Plan has been informed by the SFRA process and associated delineation of flood risk zones.
+The detailed Plan preparation process undertaken by the Planning Department combined with specialist input from the SFRA process facilitated zoning that helps to avoid inappropriate development being permitted in areas of high flood risk.